leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Figure-ground: how we organize our perceptions in terms of foreground objects, the clearly defined ones, and background objects, which may be unbounded or vaguely defined.
 * Simplicity: how we organize our perceptions into the simplest possible experience.
-* Proximity: objects near one tnother in space or time, are perceived as being a group.
+* Proximity: objects near one to other in space or time, are perceived as being a group.
-* Similarity: objects with similar characteristics, such as form, color, size, and brightness, are preceived as belonging together.
+* Similarity: objects with similar characteristics, such as form, color, size, and brightness, are perceived as belonging together.
 * Common fate: how objects moving together are perceived as belonging together.
 * And others like closure, continuity, and symmetry.